FelixFourcolor/noteblock-generator/README.md

 By default, the program will clear the entire space before generating.
 With `--blend`, it will place noteblocks and redstone components where they need to be, remove things that may interfere with the redstones (e.g. water), and leave the rest.
 The result is the structure will appear blended in with its environment.

 ## Quiet
 Suppress all text outputs, unless an error occurs.
-Outputs include diagnostic information regarding the music and/or the minecraft world, as well as user confirmation dialogs in critical steps (suppressed = agree to all).
-For advanced users only.
+Outputs include diagnostic information about the music and the minecraft world, as well as user confirmation dialogs in important steps (suppressed = agree to all).